NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     --jitter-phase "1.5708 1.5708 1.5708 0.0 0.0 0.0"

 Here we used an approximation of :math:`\pi/2` radians, which is 90 degrees, for the 45 Hz frequency, and 0 radians for the 100 Hz frequency.

+The values can also be separatedy by commas, without spaces, then the quotes are not necessary.
 See :numref:`sat_sim_options` for more information on these options.

 A useful test is compare a camera without jitter with the corresponding one with jitter.
 For that, project a pixel from the first camera to the datum, and